 Last but not least, I want to clarify the language that we often use when talking about accents.

 If you have a minor or mild accent, the person might say that you have a slight accent or a little accent.

-If your accent is more obviously non-native, they may say that you have a strong accent or a heavy accent.
+If your accent has more influence from your native language, they may say that you have a strong accent or a heavy accent.

 If someone wants to be rude, they may say you have a bad or a terrible accent, and I hope you never hear anyone say that.

-If you do, it’s probably not worth your time trying to change the other person’s mind.
+If you do, it’s very likely not worth your time and energy trying to change the other person’s mind.